-When research is under the oversight of the NJH IRB, in addition to UPIRTSOs, noncompliance, and complaints, any change to the research implemented without IRB approval and any information that may impact the rights, safety, or welfare of subjects or inform the IRB's oversight of the research must be reported to the IRB within 7 working days of discovery using the "Interim Event Report" Form.
+When research is under the oversight of the NJH IRB, in addition to UPIRTSOs, , complaints, any change to the research implemented without IRB approval, noncompliance and any information that may impact the rights, safety, or welfare of subjects or inform the IRB's oversight of the research must be reported to the IRB within 7 working days of discovery using the "Interim/Event Report" Form via the electronic management system.
 Investigators conducting research under the oversight of an external IRB must comply with the reporting requirements of the external IRB and the internal reporting requirements outlined in Section 8.3.